DirectorySearcher

 -

-ADS path of the search base object is not specified or does not contain a valid server identifier.
+The ADS path of the search base object is not specified or does not contain a valid server identifier.
 The ADS path must be specified in the SearchParameters::BaseObjectPath property.
-The exception will not be thrown if SearchParameters::VirtualRoot is set to TRUE.
+If SearchParameters::VirtualRoot is

 The type of the search base object defined in the SearchParameters::BaseObjectPath property is NamespaceRoot or Schema.
-The exception will not be thrown if SearchParameters::VirtualRoot is set to TRUE.
+If SearchParameters::VirtualRoot is

 The SearchParameters::Sort property is used to sort the results, but the name of the property to sort by is not specified.
 When sorting is enabled, the name of the property to sort by must be specified in SearchParameters::PropertyName.